alelee93/Amazon_Vine_Analysis/README.md

 ### The vine dataset

 After reading the review dataset as a dataframe, a vine_df dataframe was created to hold relevant information.
 This vine_df dataframe was then further transformed to understand the data.
-The step by step transformation canbe found in the Vine_Review_Analysis.ipynb file.
+The step by step transformation can be found in the Vine_Review_Analysis.ipynb file.

 <img src="Images/vine_df.png">

-It is important to note that this analysis considers reviews within the vine dataset where:
+The main part of the transformation consisted in filtering for reviews that would be more likely to be helpful.
+Namely, reviews where:

-- total_votes are greater than or equal to 20 (as these are more likely to be helpful)
+- total_votes are greater than or equal to 20
 - the helpful_votes/total_votes ratio is equal or greater than 50%

 ### Results

-The results are shown in the following image.
+The results of this analysis are shown in the following image.

 <img src="Images/paid_unpaid_results.png">